Ring counter: Properties

-A general disadvantage of ring counters is that they are lower density codes than normal binary encodings of state numbers.
-A binary counter can represent 2^{N} states, where N is the number of bits in the code, whereas a straight ring counter can represent only N states and a Johnson counter can represent only 2N states.
-This may be an important consideration in hardware implementations where registers are more expensive than combinational logic.
+Ring counters have a smaller modulus than binary counters.
+A binary counter has 2^{N} states, where N is the number of flip-flops.
+In contrast, a straight ring counter has N states and a Johnson counter has 2N states.
+This may be an important consideration in hardware implementations where registers are more expensive than combinational logic or vice versa.

-Johnson counters are sometimes favored, because they offer twice as many count states from the same number of shift registers, and because they are able to self-initialize from the all-zeros state, without requiring the first count bit to be injected externally at start-up.
-The Johnson counter generates a code in which adjacent states differ by only one bit (that is, have a Hamming distance of 1), as in a Gray code, which can be useful if the bit pattern is going to be asynchronously sampled.
+A Johnson counter is able to self-initialize from the all-zeros state.
+It generates a Gray code in which adjacent states differ by only one bit (i.e., have a Hamming distance of 1), which can be useful if the bit pattern will be asynchronously sampled.